nubenetes/awesome-kubernetes/docs/performance-testing-with-jenkins-and-jmeter.md

 * [baeldung.com: Gatling vs JMeter vs The Grinder: Comparing Load Test Tools](https://www.baeldung.com/gatling-jmeter-grinder-comparison)
 * [blog.cloud-mercato.com: New HTTP benchmark tool **pycurlb**](https://blog.cloud-mercato.com/new-http-benchmark-tool-pycurlb/)
 * [Gatling vs JMeter](https://dzone.com/articles/gatling-vs-jmeter)

+## Performance testing of microservices running on Kubernetes
+- [dev.to: The most elegant way to performance test your microservices running on Kubernetes](https://dev.to/ksingh7/the-most-elegant-way-to-performance-test-your-microservices-running-on-kubernetes-2mo2) In this article, you'll learn how to measure the performance of backend applications running on Kubernetes & how to use Vegeta, a versatile HTTP load testing and benchmarking tool written in Golang

 ## JMeter
 * [jmeter.apache.org](https://jmeter.apache.org/)